 Although exercise and a healthy diet are often the first line of defence, sometimes they aren't enough to manage or reverse the problem.
 Many people also need medications to get their cholesterol to a healthier level.
 Here's how some common cholesterol medications work:

-Statins: This group of cholesterol medications, which includes atorvastatin (Lipitor® and generics) , fluvastatin (Lescol® and generics), lovastatin (Mevacor® and generics), pravastatin (Pravachol®and generics), rosuvastatin (Crestor® and generics), and simvastatin (Zocor® and generics), works by blocking the production of cholesterol in the liver.
+Statins: This group of cholesterol medications, which includes atorvastatin (Lipitor®), fluvastatin (Lescol®), lovastatin (Mevacor®), pravastatin (Pravachol®), rosuvastatin (Crestor®), and simvastatin (Zocor®), works by blocking the production of cholesterol in the liver.
 These are the most commonly prescribed medications in Canada for lowering cholesterol.
 The majority of Canadians can meet the recommended target levels of cholesterol by taking one type of statin medication.

 Cholesterol absorption inhibitors: This type of cholesterol medication, which includes ezetimibe (Ezetrol®), works by stopping cholesterol from being absorbed into the body through the intestine.

-Resins: This family of cholesterol medication, which includes cholestyramine, colesevelam (Lodalis®), and colestipol (Colestid®), works by breaking down cholesterol and blocking cholesterol from being absorbed into the body.
+Resins: This family of cholesterol medication, which includes cholestyramine, colesevelam (Lodalis®), and colestipol (Colestid®), works by converting cholesterol into bile acids, a natural substance that breaks down fats in the blood.